-Understanding your fireplace style and how it performs will give us a better idea of what type of system will best suit you.
+Understanding your firebox style and how it performs will give us a better idea of what type of system will best suit you.

 The firebox style is an intricate part of the fireplace system in whole.
-The way that the firebox is designed will indicate how much heat will be radiated into the room as well as determine how much fuel (wood) you will need to burn to generate the heat.
-Fireboxes typically come in one of these styles:
+The way it is designed will indicate how much heat will be radiated into the room as well as determine how much fuel (wood) you will need to burn to generate the heat.
+They typically come in one of these styles:

 Prior Fire Firebox

 A “Prior Fire” style firebox is similar to a Rumford firebox except the rear wall has a 4 inch apex hump or about a quarter of the way up.
 It is designed to radiate heat downward towards the fuel (wood) as well as radiate more heat into the room.